OctopusDeploy/docs/docs/getting-started.md

 Learn more about tenants in our [Multi-tenant Deployments Guide](/docs/deployment-patterns/multi-tenant-deployments/index.md).

-If you'd like to take a closer look, you can visit our [Demo Site](https://demo.octopus.com).
+If you'd like to take a closer look at working instance of Octopus Deploy, you can visit our [Demo Site](https://demo.octopus.com).